SergeyBel/AES/README.md

 This fork was optimized and used by my file [encryption/decryption program](https://github.com/mrdcvlsc/bethela).

-**This is a portable software implementation, no Inline assembly, no SIMD intrinsics are used, it only relies on compiler optimizations(-O & -march) for better performance.**
+**This is a portable software implementation, no Inline assembly, no SIMD intrinsics are used, it only relies on compiler optimizations(-O & -march) for better performance, expect this library to be slow if you compare the performance to optimized crypto libraries like OpenSSL, and Crypto++**

 ![Tests](https://github.com/mrdcvlsc/AES/actions/workflows/google-test.yml/badge.svg)